IlanKalendarov/IlanKalendarov.github.io/_posts/2021-02-10-offensive-hooking.md

 });
 ```

-Now, all left to do is to insert the JavaScript snippet to a python script, The final python script should look like this:
+Now, all left to do is to insert the JavaScript snippet into a python script, The final python script should look like this:

 ```python
 # Wrriten by Ilan Kalendarov